 Argos, for example, claims that the best time to shop on its site is between 3am and 4am.
 Perhaps no surprise.
 So if you're really committed, it might be worth setting an alarm if you want to avoid the (virtual) crowds.

-The same can of course be said for the big brands in the US, who will also be unleashing an almighty deals-fest at midnight – and probably a fair amount in the run-up to it.
+The same can of course be said for the big brands in the US and Australia, who will also be unleashing an almighty deals-fest at midnight – and probably a fair amount in the run-up to it.

 7. Beware of scams